He That Has Ears To Hear, Let Him Hear ( Matthew 11:15-30 )

 o The Future of Phishing: Deep Fakes, Coronavirus, US Elections 2020 & More - By Osama Tahir - Phishing is the oldest trick in a hacker's book.
 Yet, despite its age, this particular attack vector is the most enduring of them all.
 Over time, phishing attempts have largely improved in their ability to appear more legitimate and convincingly deceive the layman and, indeed, even cybersecurity experts in many cases.
 With the emergence of artificial intelligence, Internet of Things, and related technologies, the volume and virulence of phishing is only likely to increase.
 Unsurprisingly, APWG reports phishing websites to have increased from a number of 138,328 to 266,387, representing an almost twofold increase in the short period between 2018 Q4 and 2019 Q3.

-Protection for Internet, Cell Phone, Mobile Devices and more.
-(Screen time, safety, and more.)
+Protection for Internet, Cell Phone, Mobile Devices, TV and more.
+(Guides, Screen time, safety, and more.)

 E-Safety Tips For Parents: Internet Safety Facts for Kids To follow | 2021 - Worried about what your child is going through while searching on the internet?
 Is he being diverted to somewhere because of this random searches all over the internet?
 It is very important to keep monitoring your child and to guide them on what to search for and what not to and how to search for.
 It is always important for the parents to keep their children out from harm.
 At the same time, it is also important to equip children with skills so they can experience the internet positively.
 If you are wondering and confused about how to handle your child, here is a complete article on Kids e-safety guide which will help you throughout.